HendEl-Mahdy/Airlines-Application-/README.md

 ## Features

 ### App Features
+##### 1. View All Airlines
-- **View All Airlines**: Browse a list of all available airlines.
+-  Browse a list of all available airlines.
+##### 2. Search for Airlines
-- **Search for Airlines**: Search airlines by name with results updating dynamically as you type.
+-  Search for airlines by name with results updating dynamically as you type.
-- **Airline Details**:
+##### 3. Airline Details
   - View detailed information about an airline, including:
     - Name
     - Country
     - Slogan
     - Headquarters
     - Website link
-- **Add New Airlines**:
+##### 4. Add New Airlines
-  - Use a form to add a new airline with details like:
+  - Use a form to add a new airline with the following details:
     - Name
     - Country
     - Slogan
     - Headquarters
     - Website URL
+- The new airline will be added to the list.

 ## Technical Details